What can you do as a free member?

 Image

-With that said, while Car Service Together is a game that is usually out of my league, I found myself enjoying my time as a car service technician a lot more than I initially thought.
+With that said, while Car Service Together is a game that is usually out of my league, I found myself liking my time as a car service technician a lot more than I initially thought.
 From learning the ropes and literal insides of the car hood to bopping to the radio music and the squeak of the bolts and screws, Car Service Together is an enjoyable experience, even at Early Access.

 The Newest (And Only) Car Service Shop In Town